DaeHwanGi/DRLND_P3_Collab_Compet/report.md

 The environment is considered solved, when the average (over 100 episodes) of those scores is at least +0.5.

 ### Learning Algorithm
 I use DDPG learning algorithm.
+DDPG is policy gradient actor-critic algorithm. it is off-policy and model-free.
 This is based on my [second project](https://github.com/DaeHwanGi/DRLND_P2_Continuous-Control).
 Main key points of DDPG are as follows
 * Replay Buffer
 * soft target update
 * Batch Normalization
 * add noise for explore
-DDPG network is consist with actor and critic network.
-### Models

 #### Actor
 * bn1 : nn.BatchNorm1d(state_size)